Understanding your child’s character

 In your parent account, you can follow along with your child’s progress in class.
 Their game character shows how well they're doing.

-Students play as one of three characters: Warriors, Mages, or Healers.
+Students play as one of three characters: Guardians, Mages, or Healers.

 Mages use their powers to restore their teammates' Action Points (AP) so they can continue using their powers regularly.

-Healers restore their teammates' Health Points so they don't "fall in battle" (lose all their HP).
+Healers restore their teammates' Health Points so they don't "fall" (lose all their HP).

 HP (Health Points)